 Estimated reading time: 2 min

-A public form, being a public representation of your start form, will also be used to create cards in your pipe – whenever someone fills the information on a public form, a new card will be created on the pipe it belongs to.
+The public form is a public representation of your start form and, therefore, will also be used to create cards in your pipe.
+Whenever someone fills in the information in a public form, a new card will be created in the pipe it belongs to.

 Public Forms can be used as: